 C. Dispatcher assignments

-1. The dispatcher shall assign Code 1 classification to those calls for service which meet the description under B.1.a above, which indicate a crime involving violence is in progress or where the suspect is armed, and all other requests alleging an implied or immediate threat to the safety of a person.
+1. The dispatcher shall assign Code 1 classification to those calls for service which meet the description under b.1.a above, which indicate a crime involving violence is in progress or where the suspect is armed, and all other requests alleging an implied or immediate threat to the safety of a person.
 Some felonies-in-progress that do not apparently involve violence are dispatched as Code 1.
 [Agencies may wish to include a more extensive list of examples.]
 Examples of Code 1 calls (not all inclusive) include:

 a.
 An officer who needs urgent help.